destinykatz/TheGamingRoom/README.md

 ---

 ## Repository Contents
-- `SoftwareDesignDocument.pdf` – The completed design document for The Gaming Room.
+- `DesignDocument` – The completed design document for The Gaming Room.
 - `README.md` – This file, with reflection on the project.

 ---